 Using a dimmer switch for Philips Hue automation

-Pick a control that reports a value you can use as a base hue.
-A Hue dimmer, an unused light dimmer, or an inputnumber in Home Assistant will do.
-I use a powered but disconnected Hue dimmer as my input because it reports brightness cleanly through the Hue bridge.
+Pick a control that gives you a value you can use as a base hue.
+A Hue dimmer, an unused light dimmer, or an input_number in Home Assistant will do.
+I use a powered but disconnected Hue dimmer as the input because it reports brightness cleanly through the Hue bridge.
 Map that brightness to a hue range.
 A simple formula is val/255*315, which maps a 0–255 scale to a 0–315 hue range supported by Hue bulbs.
-Keep a separate control for white scenes; don’t try to force white out of a colour-mapped dimmer every morning.
-For white or ‘morning’ scenes use colourtemperature or white_value so bulbs use Ambiance white properly.
+Keep a separate control for white scenes; do not try to force white out of a colour-mapped dimmer every morning.
+For white or morning scenes, use color_temperature or white_value so the bulbs use Ambiance white properly.

 alias: Randomised Hue Scene from Dimmer